Nick-Sullivan/Nick-Sullivan.github.io/projects/1drinking_game.md

 An online version of a drinking game my friends and I play, so that we could continue playing were we to be locked down during COVID.

-The rules are intentionally obscure, and is 100% luck.
+The rules are intentionally obscure, won't make any sense to new players, and is 100% luck.

-You can find the game here, [good luck!]

-Here's the [source code].
+You can find the game here, [good luck!].
+And here's the [source code].

 I presented this project in an Adelaide AWS user group in September 2022.
 [Here's a copy of the presentation].

+Some screenshots:
 <img src="../assets/images/drinking_game00.png"/>

+And here's an overview of the architecture:
 <img src="../assets/images/drinking_game01.png"/>

 [source code]: https://github.com/Nick-Sullivan/death-dice